Oxygen concentrator case: ED books Navneet Kalra for money laundering

-New Delhi, May 19 (IANS) The Enforcement Directorate (ED) has registered a case of money laundering against businessman Navneet Kalra, who was arrested by the Delhi Police in the oxygen concentrator black marketing case.
+New Delhi: The Enforcement Directorate (ED) has registered a case of money laundering against businessman Navneet Kalra, who was arrested by the Delhi Police in the oxygen concentrator black marketing case.

 An ED official said that the agency booked Kalra under the Prevention of Money Laundering Act (PMLA).